inventree/InvenTree/docs/start.rst

 ``make migrate``

-which performs the initial database migrations, creating the required tables, etc
+This performs the initial database migrations, creating the required tables, etc.

 The database should now be installed!